You should EMAIL me homeworks, alex at theparticle dot com. Start email subject with "CISC 7332X HW# "

 Submit just the source code via email.

-HW# 9: In many situations, you need to transmit a sequence of packets across the network.
+HW# 8: Part1: This is half a page (few paragraphs) thinking-and-writing part.
+In many situations, you need to transmit a sequence of packets across the network.
 You generally cannot do much about big connection problems (lots of packets getting lost).
-But for situations when only a few (perhaps 1) packets are lost, perhaps there's a way to use error correction codes to `correct' the lost packet.
-Use the Hamming(7,4) code to implement such a scheme...
-In any language, write 2 programs, "sender" and "reciever".
-The sender will get a block of data (input file), cut it into `packets' (smaller files).
-The reciever program will take those smaller files and reconstruct the original block of data (even when 1 packet is missing).
+But for situations when only a few packets are lost, perhaps there's a way to use error correction codes to `correct' the lost packet (without retransmission).
+Design a system and write up this design in a few paragraphs.
+You need to explain what correction scheme you will use, what will the sender be responsible for, how will the client know that packet is missing, and exactly how it will reconstruct the missing packet.

 Write a utility that accepts an "outbox" folder, "encrypted" folder, and "publickey" file.
 When a FILENAME.comp shows up in the "outbox" folder, your utility will encrypt the FILENAME using the public key and place it into the "encrypted" folder.
 Your utility then verifies that the encrypted file was created successfully (length is not zero, and there were no errors such as running out of disk space, etc.), your utility creates FILENAME.comp file in the "encrypted" folder, and erases the FILENAME.comp and FILENAME from the "outbox" folder.
 You then loop thorugh the "outbox" folder and erase all files (those without the .comp) with create date older than 30 days.